Tutorial: Run Azure Functions from Azure Stream Analytics jobs

 The timeout for HTTP requests from Stream Analytics to Azure Functions is set to 100 seconds.
 If your Azure Functions app takes more than 100 seconds to process a batch, Stream Analytics errors out and will rety for the batch.

-Retrying for timeouts may result in duplicate events written to the output sink.
+Retrying for timeouts might result in duplicate events written to the output sink.
 When Stream Analytics retries for a failed batch, it retries for all the events in the batch.
 For example, consider a batch of 20 events that are sent to Azure Functions from Stream Analytics.
 Assume that Azure Functions takes 100 seconds to process the first 10 events in that batch.
 After 100 seconds, Stream Analytics suspends the request since it hasn't received a positive response from Azure Functions, and another request is sent for the same batch.
 The first 10 events in the batch are processed again by Azure Functions, which causes a duplicate.

 Known issues